TimFins/Software-Projekt/README.md

 ### Example response for inserting values into a red-black tree
 Assuming that the last example was used as input.
-The root has the wrong color but the rebalancing and insertion was done correctly apart from that.
+The root has the wrong color, but the rebalancing and insertion was done correctly apart from that.
-Assuming, that this results in a deduction of 10 points and the provided feedback, the response would look like this (with status code 200):
+Assuming, that this results in a deduction of 10 points and the given feedback, the response would look like this (with status code 200):

 ```json
 {